JP/

 You think you are protecting it.
 In reality, you are letting it slowly decay.

-The key is making your data “AI-ready”.
+The key is stewarding your data “AI-ready”.

-The key is making @your data “AI-ready”.
+The key is @stewarding your data @“AI-ready”.

 And building a foundation that connects only with those you trust.